Veronique Petit, Dramaturge

 He began dancing in 1991 while studying at the Physical Education Department of the University of Paris V (l’UFRAPS).
 His meeting with Joseph Nadj, who choreographed a piece for the students, was decisive.

 Over a 10-year period, he danced for Jean Pascal Gilly, Doug Elkins, Editta Braun, Jean François Duroure, Jean-Claude Gallotta, Evelyne Castelino, Laura Simi et Damiano Foa (Silenda Company), Christiane Blaise, Heddy Maalem, Gisèle Greau, Emmanuel Grivet, and Laurent Falguiéras.
 Since meeting Nathalie Pernette in 2000, he has always danced with her – participating in many of her new dance works, but also collaborating with her on a wide array of other projects (street performances, educational programs, photography).
-In parallel, he choreographed three short pieces and has made forays into photography and video.
-He is personally invested in exploring the connections between the practice of dance and photography.
-For the last five years he has run workshops on this theme.

 In 2009 he was awarded a studio residency at the National Dance Center (CCN) of Caen for his project Bestial, which combines dance, performance art, photography and video.
 This project has been the subject of several exhibitions.